cronica-it/preview/website/blog/2023-hancu-mesaj-jsq-rose95/index.md

 office used electronic mail recently to discuss a visit by the president to the United States.

-Anyway, what I said was, roughly:  "Don't impose unnecessary restrictions.
+Anyway, what I said was, roughly:  „Don't impose unnecessary restrictions.
 Perhaps even consider removing some.
 If, for example, there are regulations limiting international communications, those could beneficially be relaxed, since the Internet is by its nature international.
-Positive things the government could do might be to fund sending people to IETF (Internet Engineering Task Force) meetings, and perhaps to assist GURU, which has already demonstrated it does good work by putting on this conference."
+Positive things the government could do might be to fund sending people to IETF (Internet Engineering Task Force) meetings, and perhaps to assist GURU, which has already demonstrated it does good work by putting on this conference.”
 One thing I didn't think to suggest at the time would be student scholarships for network study.